Maps

 Duncan

-Duncan, on Vancouver Island’s eastern coast, is known as the City of Totems for having the world’s largest collection of publicly displayed totem poles, which can be seen on a self-guided tour.
+Duncan, on Vancouver Island’s eastern coast, is known for having the world’s largest collection of publicly displayed totem poles, which can be seen on a self-guided tour.
 When in Duncan, pick up a cozy Cowichan sweater; these iconic designs have been a staple of the Coast Salish peoples since wool was introduced in the 19th century (goat hair and dog hair predated wool).

 Duncan is also a great jumping off point to celebrate the harvest season in the Cowichan region.
 Autumn is the perfect time to explore this fertile landscape dotted with farms, cideries, wineries, breweries, distilleries, and small seaside towns.